brandur/sorg/content/articles/postgres-hacking.md

 ```

 After warming up ccache by building once, then doing a
-`make clean` and building again, my runtime drops from 30s
+`make clean -j16 -s` and building again, my runtime drops
-to less than 5s.
-Incremental compiles are even faster.
+from 30s to less than 5s.
+Incremental compiles are even
+faster.

 ### The gold linker (#gold-linker)